yuta-fujimoto-naist/AttractingContributors/README.md

-# What is your first movie?
+# What is your first club activities?
-Please let me know what movie you saw for the first time!
+Tell us about your favorite club activities (that you would like to join)!

-`Doraemon`
+`Orchestra`

-# List of the movie titles
+# List of the club activities